Hoohm/CITE-seq-Count/docs/docs/Guidelines.md

 Since version 1.5.0, this is taken care of by CSC if you provide the translation column in the reference `--reference_file` file as described in the documentation.
 * The dense output will have the translated barcodes in the header.
 * the MTX output will have two columns.
-The firts column is the original barcode found in the fastqs provided and the second column will be the translated barcode given by the reference list csv.
+The first column is the translated barcode given by the reference list csv and the second column is the original barcode found in the data.
+* I recommend using the MTX format because it contains both cell barcodes.

 ## PRE 1.5.0 instructions